SvenLieber/website/content/en/post/cordi-2025/index.md

 ## Persistent identifiers, Authority data & Knowledge Graphs

-These are my favorite topics to dive into:
-PIDs, authority data, and Knowledge Graphs.
-I was really glad to find them featured so prominently at CoRDI, some of them even together in a single humanities session!
+If there’s one area at CoRDI that resonated most with my own work, it was the trio of persistent identifiers, authority data, and knowledge graphs.
+They are deeply interconnected: identifiers give us stable references, authority files give meaning to those references, and knowledge graphs weave them together into broader ecosystems.

+### PIDs: Small links, big impact

+Every Knowledge Graph or authority file starts with the simplest building block: a persistent identifier.
+Several posters and discussions at CoRDI showed just how central PIDs have become.

-It's just a pity that the PID panel discussion was in parallel to the humanities section about authority data.
+Unfortunately I missed the PID panel, because it was scheduled in parallel to the humanities and authority files session But thanks to the poster sessions,

-Even though I missed the PID panel,
-I could speak with experts directly, thanks to the poster sessions!
+I could speak with experts directly.
 For example at the poster of
 [Barbara Fischer](https://orcid.org/0009-0009-5034-6687)
 from the [German National Library (DNB)](https://ror.org/01n7gem85)